Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 54,826,786

-Canadian National Railway, a dominant player in North American freight transport, offers stable revenue and growth prospects.
-Its extensive rail network supports the trust's strategy of investing in key infrastructure assets.
+Canadian National Railway, a dominant player in North American freight transport, continues to offer stable revenue and growth prospects.
+Its extensive rail network supports the trust's strategy of investing in key infrastructure assets, with promising price growth of 10.95% since reporting.

 5